rajan596/Devs-Journal/HLD/HLD.md

     - R + W <= N --> Eventual consistency
 - For large file uploads from client device, preferrable approach is to request presigned url from server and client directly upload data in chunks to server avoiding data passthrough from application servers.
   - Store chunks in temp storage and once all the chunks are uploaded combine and move them to permanant storage as a single file.
+- For Postgres DB PgBouncer is a small component which can help with connection pooling and sits in-between application and database.
+It provides 3 kinds of pooling
+  - Session : Single connection for entire session.
+Lowest Performace
+  - Transaction : Connection for single transaction and then connection is returned.
+  - Statement level: Statement level connection and returned immediately.
+Highest performance. doesn't support multi-statement transactions

 # Vertical vs Horizontal Scaling
 - Vertical: Buying bigger machines